RPE65: Clinical significance

 Mutations in this gene have been associated with Leber's congenital amaurosis type 2 (LCA2) and retinitis pigmentosa (RP).
 RPE65 mutations are the most commonly detected mutations in LCA patients in Denmark.
 The vast majority of RPE65 mutations in patients with LCA2 and RP occur in the beta-propeller regime and are believed to inhibit proper protein folding and iron cofactor binding.
 Particularly common propeller mutation sites are Tyr368 and His182.
 Substitution at Arg91 is also common and have been shown to impact RPE65 membrane interactions and substrate uptake.

 Though complete loss of function is associated with diseases such as LCA and RP, partial inhibition of RPE65 has been proposed as a treatment for age-related macular degeneration (AMD).
 All-trans-retinylamine (Ret-NH2) and emixustat have both been shown to competitively inhibit RPE65.
 Emixustat is currently undergoing FDA phase 3 clinical trials as a therapy for AMD.

 Jean Bennett and Katherine A. High's work with the RPE65 mutation has reversed an inherited form of blindness.
 They received the first FDA approval of a gene therapy for a genetic disease, which is called Voretigene neparvovec.
-For their scientific achievements Jean Bennett and Katherine A. High were named as one of three finalists in 2018 for Sanford Health's $1 million Lorraine Cross Award for innovation in science and medicine.